pylaligand/destiny2-dart-api-client/docs/Destiny2Api.md

 var api_instance = new Destiny2Api();
 var searchTerm = searchTerm_example; // String | The string to use when searching for Destiny entities. var type = type_example; // String | The type of entity for whom you would like results.
 These correspond to the entity's definition contract name.
-For instance, if you are looking for items, this property should be 'DestinyInventoryItemDefinition'.
-PREVIEW: This endpoint is still in beta, and may experience rough edges.
-The schema is tentatively in final form, but there may be bugs that prevent desirable operation. var page = 56; // int | Page number to return, starting with 0.
+For instance, if you are looking for items, this property should be 'DestinyInventoryItemDefinition'. var page = 56; // int | Page number to return, starting with 0.

 try {